Live from the Southern Command in sunny South Florida.

 I used to be the next president of the United States of America.

-Telling the same old stories.
+Telling the same old story.

-And then imagine your home floating away with your family sitting on top.
+Imagine the polar ice caps melting, and then imagine your home floating away with your family sitting on top.

-Now imagine that it will happen tomorrow.
+Now imagine that it will happen tomorrow so that my life will have meaning.

-Al Gore, pretending to be smart for three hours.
+Al Gore pretending to be smart for three hours.

 We all know that the Earth's temperature has never changed until 10 of the last 14 years.